maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     MAT A=B+C

 Adds the value in slot (m,n) in B with the value in slot (m,n) in C, and places the result in slot (m,n) in A. This is only valid if B and C have the same dimensions, if they differ, a runtime error will occur.
+If the result array has different dimensions, it will be redimensioned to fit the result if possible.

     MAT A=B*C